doridori/Pilot/README.md

 An `android.*` decoupled application stack which facilitates:

-- Presenter -> Presenter control flow
-- Stack-based Presenter lifecycle management
+- Single `Activity` applications
 - A `View` based architecture
+- `android.*`-less app navigation (i.e. controller -> controller)
+- An abstract backstack
-- Fine grained data scope management
+- Stack-based data scoping
+- Use of any kind of MV* approach

 What the practical benefit of the above?